pustoshilov-d/DeepLearningSchool/README.md

 # DeepLearningSchool
-Part of my homework for [DeepLearningSchool course](www.dlschool.org)
+Part of my homework for [DeepLearningSchool course](www.dlschool.org) using PyTorch